MicrosoftDocs/quantum-docs/articles/concepts-open-systems.md

 In this example, you will study the evolution of a qubit when you repeatedly apply the π/4 phase gate or [`S`](xref:Microsoft.Quantum.Intrinsic.S) to it and then measure.
 This simple example works as a good toy model for Ramsey interferometry, which is a technique for measuring particle transition frequencies with atomic precision.

-In the absence of noise, Ramsey signal keeps oscillating back and forth with each iteration of `S`.
+In the absence of noise, a Ramsey signal keeps oscillating back and forth with each iteration of `S`.
 Add the following code to your Q# quantum program:

 ```qsharp
 operation ApplySRepeatedlyAndMeasure(nRepetions : Int) : Result {